Skip to content

 Q: What is the meaning of geofence / geofencing?

-Geofencing is the practice of defining virtual geographic boundaries around an area and triggering alerts or actions when a tracked object enters or leaves that boundary.
+Geo-fencing is the practice of defining virtual geographic boundaries around an area and triggering alerts or actions when a tracked object enters or leaves that boundary.
+Put simply, a geofence is a digital perimeter drawn around a physical location - and geofencing technology turns that perimeter into an automated trigger for alerts, logs, or responses.

 Q: How does a geofence tracker function?

-A geofence tracker is the system component (software & mapping engine) that continuously monitors device location, compares it to established fences, and raises events when boundary crossings occur.
+A geofence tracker is a system component (software & mapping engine) that continuously monitors device location, compares it to established fences, and raises events when boundary crossings occur.
+Vismo’s geofence tracker operates in real time, giving your security or HR teams immediate visibility of boundary breaches as they happen.

 Q: Can I use geofencing for employee monitoring?